open-telemetry/opentelemetry-java-instrumentation/docs/semantic-conventions.md

 Netty instrumentation is currently the only exception to this rule.
 Netty instrumentation captures `http.url` (and does not capture `http.scheme`, `http.host`, or `http.target`).

-As the majority of Java frameworks don't provide a standard way to obtain "The full request target as passed in a HTTP request line or equivalent.", we don't set `http.target` semantic attribute.
-As either it or `http.url` is required, we set the latter.
-This, in turn, makes setting `http.schema` and `http.host` unnecessary duplication.
-Therefore, we do not set them as well.

 **[2]:** In case of Armeria, return values are [SessionProtocol](https://github.com/line/armeria/blob/master/core/src/main/java/com/linecorp/armeria/common/SessionProtocol.java), not values defined by spec.